-In order to foster healthy and respectful peer-to-peer communication and behaviour between all pupils, the school implements a robust Behavioural Policy, as well as a Child Protection and Safeguarding Policy, which set out expectations of pupils.
+In order to foster healthy and respectful peer-to-peer communication and behaviour between all pupils, the school implements a robust Behaviour Policy, as well as a Child Protection and Safeguarding Policy, which sets out expectations of pupils.

-The school understands that relationships, sex, and health education may include topics which are triggers for teaching staff, and could relate to historic, recent, or current trauma.
-If this is the case, the school encourages staff to approach their line manager or the school's designated wellbeing lead to discuss this.
+The school understands that RHE may include topics which are triggers for teaching staff, and could relate to historic, recent, or current trauma.
+If this is the case, the school encourages staff to approach their line manager or the wellbeing lead to discuss this.

-11. Curriculum links
+13. Curriculum links

-The school seeks opportunities to draw links between relationships, sex and health education and other curriculum subjects wherever possible to enhance pupils' learning.
-Relationships, sex and health education will be linked to the following subjects in particular:
+The school seeks opportunities to draw links between RHE and other curriculum subjects wherever possible to enhance pupils' learning.
+RHE will be linked to the following subjects in particular: